 By Chris Roach

-The author is the CEO of BBG, the national CRE valuation, consulting and assessment firm.
+Chris Roach is the CEO of BBG, a national commercial real estate valuation, advisory and assessment firm.